MinaProtocol/mina/docs/testnet-guardian-runbook.md

 ##### Complete the challenges for the release

 Connect to the QA-net from your machine and complete the protocol/product related challenges for the release.
-This is to test the features required for the challenges are working and also, may help the testnet guardian prepare for the kind of questions the community may have after the release.
+This is to test whether the features required for the challenges are working and also, may help the testnet guardian prepare for the kind of questions the community may have after the release.
 Note: Any challenge that is resource intensive like "make most snark works" should ideally be part of the QA-net configuration.
 For example: run multiple snark workers with different keys and fees to verify if they have been included.
 Alternatively, the guardian could run a snark worker locally for a couple of hours and check how many of them were included.

 ##### Check docs